andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 Prompt: Aliens start abducting humans

 “It has been two weeks, and the last of my kind has gone.
 It is only a matter of time until there will be nothing left.
 I’m not sure what the hell is going on...
 I can’t think.
 I can hear a distant scream.
 I think of a strange, alien sound.
 I try to speak, but am interrupted by something, something that feels like a drum, I ca not tell.
 I mean I’m just a little bit older than an average human.
 But I can, and I can feel the vibrations .
 I hear the sound of a ship approaching.
 The ground quakes at the force of the impact, and a loud explosion shatters the silence.”

+Similar to Fan et al’s work, a paper by Yao et al. [Yao et al., 2019] proposes a hierarchical generation framework that combines plot planning with text generation to create a story based on a given title.
+They introduce two methods for planning out the plot: dynamic schema, which alternates between producing a plan for the story and generating the text in the story, and static schema, which does all of the plot planning prior to generating any of the final story text.

+The static schema method uses two seq2seq models: one for generating the plot and one for generating the text.
+The dynamic scheme method uses the method from one of their previous papers [Yao et al., 2017], which uses a seq2seq model augmented with bidirectional gated recurrent units.
+Additionally, they use the **ROCStories corpus** (Mostafazadeh et al., 2016), which contains 98,161 short, commonsense stories.
+These stories consist of five sentences that contain causal and temporal relationships in everyday situations.

+Additionally, they use both objective and subjective metrics to evaluate their output.
+A novel objective evaluation metric is introduced that quantifies the diversity of language within and between stories that are generated, where lower scores are better.
+The subjective analysis tasked Amazon Mechanical Turkers to choose between the output of a baseline model and their new model based on the story fidelity, coherence, interestingness, and overall user preference.
+They find that the static schema method produces results that are superior to not only prior work, but also their dynamic schema method.

+Example Output:
+Title: The Virus
+Dynamic
+Storyline: computer → use → anywhere → house → found
+Story: I was working on my computer today.
+I was trying to use the computer.
+I couldn’t find it anywhere.
+I looked all over the house for it.
+Finally, i found it.

+Static
+Storyline: work → fix → called → found → day
+Story: I had a virus on my computer.
+I tried to fix it but it wouldn’t work.
+I called the repair company.
+They came and found the virus.
+The next day, my computer was fixed.

 ### The Future of Narrative Generation